 As you enter the later years of your life, you start to plan for what you want to be done with your property and assets when you pass away.
 Do not make the mistake that many others do—planning sufficiently for retirement but failing to approach the possibility of becoming disabled through an accident, illness, or progressive condition.

-Trusts and estates law can be dense with legal jargon and can be difficult for a layperson to navigate, but you do not have to set up a comprehensive estate plan without guidance from a legal professional.
-An experienced estate planning lawyer could help you understand your options for the distribution of your property and your end-of-life care.
+Trust and estate law can be dense with legal jargon and can be difficult for a layperson to navigate, but you do not have to set up a comprehensive estate plan without guidance from a legal professional.
+An experienced Cary elder law attorney could help you understand your options for the distribution of your property and your end-of-life care.

 Planning as early as possible could mean saving potentially hundreds of thousands of dollars in personal costs for your medical care needs.
 A skilled Cary elder law attorney could work to create an estate plan that protects your life savings and personal care decisions as efficiently as possible.

-While most people know how important drafting their last will and testament is, it is far from the only document you want to include in your estate plan.
-Depending on the type of assets you have, and who you want to distribute property to, you may want to include a variety of legal documents and instruments in your personal estate planning strategy.
+While most people know how important it is to make their wishes known with a Cary wills lawyer, a will is far from the only document you want to include in your estate plan.
+Depending on the type of assets you have and who you want to distribute property to, you may want to include a variety of legal documents and instruments in your personal estate planning strategy.

-For example, any assets named in a will must go through probate before they can be distributed to named beneficiaries, which can be a lengthy and frustrating process.
-However, the settlor can avoid the probate process and enjoy numerous additional benefits by placing certain assets in what is known as a revocable trust, or by utilizing effective beneficiary designations.
+For example, any assets named in a will must go through probate — preferably with the help of an experienced probate lawyer — before they can be distributed to named beneficiaries.
+This can be a lengthy and frustrating process.
+However, the settlor can avoid the probate process and enjoy numerous additional benefits by placing certain assets in what is known as a revocable living trust or by utilizing effective beneficiary designations.

-As an elderly individual nears the end of their life, it may be worthwhile for them to consider what kind of medical treatment they would want to receive in the event they become disabled or incapacitated.
-Naming one or more trusted friends or family members in a healthcare power of attorney on an elderly individual’s behalf, could help prepare in the event they are unable to make decisions due to incapacitation or incompetence.
+As elderly individuals near the end of their life, it may be worthwhile for them to consider what kind of medical treatment they would want to receive in the event that they become disabled or incapacitated.
+Naming one or more trusted friends or family members in a healthcare power of attorney on an elderly individual’s behalf could help prepare in the event they are unable to make decisions due to incapacitation or incompetence.